guenchi/json/README.md

 ### Important pacth update

+> From 1.5.6, the procedures `array->vector` and `vector->array` move to https://github.com/guenchi/core so this json library is dependent it.
+For reason of portability, you can just copy procedure `vector->alist`'s code into library to remove the external dependencie.

 > When writting json-map, I relized that it's more efficient and powerful than procedure json-set and have features overlap, so I decided to replace the latter with it.
 Then I found il will be useful if I rewrite all the tool procedures with base of json-map.

 `json-set`, `json-push` and `json-drop` is rewrite with higher-order function map as `json-map-set`, `json-map-push`, `json-map-drop` for convienient multi-branch operating in one time.